UMass Boston

 In this program, you will:

-• Take an interdisciplinary approach to the study of the classical world that combines the study of literature, history, philosophy, art, and archaeology to gain a more comprehensive understanding of the ancient Mediterranean world
+• Take an interdisciplinary approach to the study of the classical world that combines the study of literature, history, philosophy, art, and archaeology.

-• Hone your communication and research skills, emerging with the tools you need to effectively present your ideas and research findings in both written and oral formats
+• Hone your communication and writing skills, emerging with the tools you need to effectively present your ideas and research findings in both written and oral format.

 Plan Your Education